Calamari/boost-movehub/README.md

 The main class that controls your real Movehub is the `Hub` class.
 It’s main purpose is to receive the peripheral data from `noble`, checking which devices are plugged in which ports, sending `DeviceMessages` through the `sendMessage` method and receiving `DeviceMessages` and dispatching those to the `Peripheral` instances and emitting those values via a list of different events.

-And since this feels very low level (or rather midlevel) and I have a Lego Boost R2D2 at home, there is also the `R2D2` class that provides a nicer interface to your Robots with some higher level functionality like spreading R2’s legs and having everything asynchronous.
+And since this feels very low level (or rather mid level) and I have a Lego Boost R2D2 at home, there is also the `R2D2` class that provides a nicer interface to your Robots with some higher level functionality like spreading R2’s legs and having everything asynchronous.

 ## Disclaimer